hcarnes/hcarnes.github.io/_posts/2017-11-05-why_software_development.markdown

 I also attended a SXSW event focused on how technology can improve outcomes in women’s health.
 I was inspired by the passion of each panelist as they explained how their web applications were increasing healthcare access to underserved populations.
 Through this experience, I realized software has the power to solve tough social problems.

 I have a lot of ideas about how technology could help nonprofits increase their impact, and I want to connect my ideas with coding skills.
-As much as I love a challenge, transitioning into the tech industry feels like a no-brainer.
+As much as I love a challenge, the decision to learn software development feels like a no-brainer.